So this is why the Dyson V8 is the ultimate dirt and dust sucker

-When Tiana said she spoke with Dyson and they have a great product I said “it’s a vacum cleaner – how much tech could possibly go into it…” but when Tiana explained that Dyson has spent more than a decade and over £250million developing its small and very powerful digital motors and that a third of all Dyson people are engineers and scientists and all dyson engineers are inventors….
-Now that got my attention:
+When Tiana said she spoke with Dyson and they have a great product I said “it’s a vacuum cleaner – how much tech could possibly go into it…” but then Tiana explained that Dyson’s teams of engineers spent more than a decade and over £250 million developing its small and very powerful digital motors – – that got my attention:

 Meet the Dyson V8 vacuum, the latest cord-free machine from the British technology company which is the result of 18 months of research and development and 500,000 hours of testing… just picture all those clean carpets.